- Best Results1-2 sessions

 What are xanthelasmas?

 Xanthelasma is the most common form of lipid or cholesterol skin build up.
 They are located on the upper and lower eyelids.
 Xanthelasmas start off as yellow patches & bumps that enlarge over years.
-They are yellow to orange in colour.
+They are yellow to orange in color.

 What are your chances of having high cholesterol?